Substra/substra-documentation/docs/source/documentation/debug.rst

 How to test code and understand errors
 ======================================

 Doing machine learning on remote data is hard and it might not work on the first try.
 That is why debugging is important.
-Connect offers several ways to debug and iterate on code, from local simulation to accessing logs of failed tasks executed on remote data.
+Substra offers several ways to debug and iterate on code, from local simulation to accessing logs of failed tasks executed on remote data.

 Here three modes will be distinguished:

-* Connect `local mode <local_mode_>`_ where all the tasks run locally on the user’s machine.
+* Substra `local mode <local_mode_>`_ where all the tasks run locally on the user’s machine.
-* Connect `deployed mode <deployed_mode_>`_  mode where all the tasks run on deployed Connect platform.
+* Substra `deployed mode <deployed_mode_>`_  mode where all the tasks run on deployed Substra platform.
-* Connect `hybrid mode <hybrid_mode_>`_  mode where tasks run locally but can use assets from remote organizations.
+* Substra `hybrid mode <hybrid_mode_>`_  mode where tasks run locally but can use assets from remote organizations.

-Test your assets locally without Connect
+Test your assets locally without Substra
 ----------------------------------------

-The first step is to make sure your assets are working outside Connect.
+The first step is to make sure your assets are working outside Substra.
 For instance to test an opener and an algo the following code can be used:
 ::

     # Opener test: